- Instructions for Form 1098 - Introductory Material

 Mortgage Interest Statement

-Use Form 1098, Mortgage Interest Statement, to report mortgage interest (including points, defined later) of $600 or more received by you during the year in the course of your trade or business from an individual, including a sole proprietor.
+Use Form 1098, Mortgage Interest Statement, to report mortgage interest (including points, defined later) of $600 or more you received during the year in the course of your trade or business from an individual, including a sole proprietor.
 Report only interest on a mortgage, defined later.

 File a separate Form 1098 for each mortgage.
 The $600 threshold applies separately to each mortgage, so you are not required to file Form 1098 for a mortgage on which you have received less than $600 in interest, even if an individual paid you over $600 in total on multiple mortgages.
 You may, at your option, file Form 1098 to report mortgage interest of less than $600, but if you do, you are subject to the rules in these instructions.

-Also use Form 1098 to report MIP of $600 or more received by you during the calendar year in the course of your trade or business from an individual, including a sole proprietor, but only if section 163(h)(3)(E) applies.
+Also use Form 1098 to report MIP of $600 or more you received during the calendar year in the course of your trade or business from an individual, including a sole proprietor, but only if section 163(h)(3)(E) applies.
 See the instructions for box 5 on page 6.

 A mortgage is any obligation secured by real property.
-Use the table below to determine which obligations are mortgages.
+Use the Obligation Classification Table to determine which obligations are mortgages.

 Real property is land and generally anything built on it, growing on it, or attached to the land.
 Among other things, real property includes a manufactured home with a minimum living space of 400 square feet and a minimum width of more than 102 inches and which is of a kind customarily used at a fixed location.
 See section 25(e)(10).

-If property that secures the loan is not real property, you are not required to file Form 1098.
-However, the borrower may be entitled to a deduction for qualified residence interest, such as may be the case for a boat, which has sleeping space and cooking and toilet facilities, that the borrower uses as a home.
+If the loan is not secured by any real property, you are not required to file Form 1098.
+However, the borrower may be entitled to a deduction for qualified residence interest, such as in the case of a loan for a boat.
+The boat must have sleeping space, cooking facilities, and toilet facilities.
+The borrower uses the boat as a home.

 Lines of credit and credit card obligations.